This collection includes 10 titles from Bloomsbury’s Anthropology list, including Anthropology and Art Practice and Fat: Culture and Materiality.

-This year's Linguistics collection contains approximately 20 titles, including the latest titles in the series Bloomsbury Advances in Semiotics, Contemporary Applied Linguistics and Bloomsbury Advances in Translation.
+This year's Linguistics collection contains 25 titles, including the latest titles in the series Bloomsbury Advances in Semiotics, Contemporary Applied Linguistics and Bloomsbury Advances in Translation.
 The full range of titles covers language acquisition, applied linguistics, discourse analysis, transation, semantics and cognitive linguistics.

-The 2017 Linguistics collection will consist of about 20 titles, covering a range of topics, notably semiotics, translation and interpretation, discourse analysis, and language acquisition.
+The 2017 Linguistics collection consists of 20 titles, covering a range of topics, notably semiotics, translation and interpretation, discourse analysis, and language acquisition.

 With strengths in applied linguistics, semiotics, sociolinguistics, and discourse analysis, Bloomsbury provides innovative titles and current research for lecturers, students, researchers, professionals and language-lovers everywhere and are at the cutting edge of contemporary linguistics in exploring how language relates to technology, globalization and social media.
 The Linguistics 2018 collection will include around 22 titles, featuring key texts such as The Language of Brexit by Steve Buckledee and Language, Identity and Symbolic Culture edited by David Evans.